spotless-developer/japanesekeyboardV1/Readme.txt

 Autohotkey is sadly only available on windows.
 In the future I would like to make a version which also works on Linux and Mac.

 This script can write both hiragana and katakana, dakuten and han-dakuten, along with some numbers in kanji.
 However it can't write much other kanji yet.
-If you want to able to write kanji as well, I suggest pairing this script with Google Japanese Input.
+If you want to able to write kanji as well, I suggest pairing this script with Google's Japanese Input.
 You can download that from here: https://tools.google.com/dlpage/japaneseinput/eula.html?platform=win

 Behaviour: